F1-BI-Project/F1-BI-Dashboards/README.md

 # F1-BI-Dashboards
-This repository contains three Streamlit-based dashboards demonstrating how Business Intelligence (BI) concepts can be applied to Formula 1 operations, from telemetry and component management to shipment logistics.
+This repository contains three Streamlit-based dashboards demonstrating how Business Informatics (BI) concepts can be applied to Formula 1 operations, from telemetry and component management to shipment logistics.

 ---